 Patients may book an appointment for a cervical smear, family planning or HRT advice.
 For women already on the pill or HRT, your 6-monthly blood pressure check may be done at this clinic.
 The clinic is also an opportunity to discuss any worries you may have concerning your health.

 Our nurses can advise you on all aspects of healthcare for foreign travel including immunisation and malaria prevention.
-Please complete our travel risk assessment form (available in the download section of ‘The Practice’ tab) at least six weeks before you travel and hand it into reception.
-Our Travel Nurse will then contact you to make an appointment.
 We hold stocks of most vaccines which can be administered in our weekly clinics.
 Private prescriptions for anti-malaria drugs can be issued where required.